T

 • Portable power bank

-Useful for keeping devices charged while out exploring, especially on long beach days.
+Useful for keeping devices charged while out exploring or at the beach.

 • Waterproof phone case